NoahGX/Weather-App/README.md

 # Weather-App

 ## Overview
 This project demonstrates the implementation of a simple weather appliction using Python.
-In addition to using Flask for the backend development of the application, we used HTML and CSS for the frontend development.
+In addition to using Flask for the backend development of the application, HTML and CSS is used for the frontend development.
 The goal is to fetch and display real-time weather information for specified cities using the OpenWeatherMap API.

 ## Features
 - Fetches real-time data from the OpenWeatherMap API